 All projects conducted by the OAES are subjected to a peer review process.
-Each department or branch station is responsible for completing the review process (guidance for conducting the review is contained in a policy and procedural manual, available to all faculty and unit leaders) for conducting a peer review on all OAES projects submitted for support by state and federal funds.
-The Director or his designate must approve all proposals that are submitted by faculty through the OAES.
+Each department or branch station is responsible for completing a peer review (guidance for conducting the review is contained in a policy and procedural manual, available to all faculty and unit leaders) for all OAES projects submitted for support by state and federal funds.
+The Director or his designate oversees the process for rigor, objectivity, and thoroughness.
+The Director or his desingate must approve all proposals that are submitted by faculty through the OAES.

+III.
 Evaluation of Multis & Joint Activities